Bijou (jewellery): Prehistory

 Most ancient jewellery is of bone, ivory, antler or some soft stone (such as limestone or lignite).
 The diversity and manufacture of these pieces, then, indicates a significant development in human evolution, especially as it comes in such various forms (hairbands, placed in clothing, bracelets, anklets, and so forth).

 Bronze Age

 In Europe, the Celtic people were foremost in their work in bijou and filigree; strapwork variations on the celtic cross are still popular today.

-Once metal had become part of the human way of life, and particularly during the Iron Age, various techniques such as filigree and embossing.
+Once metal had become part of the human way of life, and particularly during the Iron Age, various techniques such as filigree, embossing, and granulation were developed.
 An enormous variety of objects, of the highest quality, have been found.
 Bijouterie flourished in the civilisations around the Mediterranean Basin, and slowly but surely, bijouitiers established a trade and business, passing on their knowledge through guilds and adapting their wares to the tastes of their clients and the fashion of the day.